Tampa Car Accident Liability

 You must generally prove negligence to establish liability for a car crash.
 The elements of a negligence claim include:

-In short, you must prove the other driver owed you a duty of care and breached that duty.
+In short, you must prove that the other driver owed you a duty of care and breached that duty.
 Then, you must prove the breach of duty caused the car accident.
 Finally, you need evidence proving you sustained damages and harm because of the car crash.

 Recovering Compensation for Car Accident Damages